A Quasar-Anchored Protocluster at z=6.6 in the ASPIRE Survey: I. Properties of [OIII] Emitters in a 10 Mpc Overdensity Structure: The Sample

 A genuine dearth of faint galaxies compared to bright galaxies within the protocluster could point to physics governing the strength of \Oiii\, emission, which varies on the timescale of the lifetime of O stars \citep[about 10 Myr;][]{Eldridge2022a}.
 A population of intrinsically faint (i.e. below the grism detection limit) galaxies with respect to their nebular emission could point to the idea that the majority of the galaxies in the protocluster are undergoing less recent star formation.
 This could be the result of more massive and evolved galaxies having higher metallicity and higher continuum, and thus weaker \Oiii.
-This is supported by the fact that, if we assume the 7 LBGs are at the quasar redshift and calculate the upper limits of their \Oiii\, luminosity, the turnover in the luminosity function disappears.
+This is supported by the fact that, if we assume the 7 LBGs are at the quasar redshift and calculate the upper limits of their \Oiii\, luminosity by using their observed F356W magnitude and assuming the median EW of our sample, they would be below our nominal detection completeness limit but could contribute to the faintest bin in our LF --- effectively, the turnover in the luminosity function disappears (empty circle in the left panel of Figure \ref{fig:o3lf}).
 However, we cannot immediately rule out that quasar feedback could also influence the number counts of faint \Oiii\, emitters.
-Yet we also note, qualitatively, that a similar downturn at the faint end of the LF is seen in the two lower-redshift overdensities, implying that it is not the mere existence of the quasar influencing the \Oiii\, distribution.
+Yet we also note, qualitatively, that a similar downturn at the faint end of the LF is seen in the two lower-redshift overdensities.
+This could imply that it is not the mere existence of the quasar influencing the \Oiii\, distribution (though, normalized to the EIGER LF at log(L/erg\,s$^{-1}$)=42 as above, the discrepancy in the lower-redshift overdensities is significant only at the 2--3$\sigma$ level).
 We return to this point in Section \S\ref{sec:sims}.

 Figure \ref{fig:o3lf} also shows the luminosity function of the two lower-redshift overdensities mentioned in \S\ref{sec:o3cat}.
 These show a similar order of magnitude overdensity above the EIGER relationship and our field LF.
 It is beyond the scope of this paper to declare whether these are also protocluster structures, but we note it would be interesting to follow them up with further observations.
 An analysis of the galaxy properties of all three overdensities (quasar and line-of-sight) is left to Paper II.